publicarray/ruspk/README.md

 # DATABASE_URL=mysql://user:pass@localhost/dbname
 # DATABASE_URL=postgresql://user:pass@localhost/dbname

-## IP adress to Bind to and listen for connections
+## IP address to Bind to and listen for connections
 LISTEN=0.0.0.0

 ## Port to Bind to and listen for connections